 Skinner (1974) and Pavlov (1927) showed behaviourism's impact on learning.
 Research by Thorndike (1911) and Watson (1913) gives different views on this theory.
 More studies show its use in varied learning settings.

-Classical conditioning, discovered by Ivan Pavlov through his famous dog experiments, forms the foundation of behaviourist learning theory.
+Conditioning in the classroom is the process of linking cues and responses so learners expect predictable outcomes.
 This process involves pairing a neutral stimulus with an unconditioned stimulus until the neutral stimulus alone triggers a response.
 In Pavlov's research, dogs learned to salivate at the sound of a bell after it was repeatedly paired with food presentation.

 Teachers unconsciously use classical conditioning principles daily.
 When you play a specific piece of music during tidy-up time, children eventually begin clearing away at the first notes; the music becomes a conditioned stimulus for the tidying response.
 Similarly, using a particular hand signal or sound to gain attention creates an automatic response in learners who have learned to associate that cue with the need to stop and listen.